 3. The League shall be open for competition to all affiliated Clubs subject to the conditions outlined in Rule 5 of the Constitution.

-4. Each season before the commencement of the games to be played on the third Saturday of the season, all Clubs are required in writing, to furnish the Honorary League Secretary, a list of Member’s names who are entitled to play for that Club.
+4. Each season before the commencement of the games to be played on the third Saturday of the season, all Clubs are required to furnish in writing, to the Honorary League Secretary, a list of Member’s names who are entitled to play for that Club.
 A Lady member should be identified as such.
 Returned scorecards will be checked by an appointed member of the General Purposes Committee.

 New players joining any Club at any stage throughout the bowling season or after the said list of

 members names has been dispatched can do so provided;